Sure Dividend

 The company has a profitable business model.
 Instead of focusing solely on high-margin products, Cincinnati Financial is willing to write lower-margin policies.
 It earns a high level of profit by issuing high volumes and taking market share.

-As an insurance company, Cincinnati Financial makes money in two ways.
-It earns income from premiums on policies written, and also by investing its float, the large sum of premium income not paid out in claims.
+Cincinnati Financial makes money as an insurance company in two ways.
+It earns income from premiums on written policies and also by investing its float, the large sum of premium income not paid out in claims.

 Indeed, much of the company’s cash is invested in common stocks as a way to grow book value over time, with no single stock making up more than 5% of the investment portfolio.